Welcome to Miss Johnstone's Year 6 class

-The children in Year 6 have P.E. on both Monday and Wednesday afternoons and they will need to remember their kit on these days.
-I should remind everybody, P.E. kit includes a white, plain T-shirt (not the polo shirt they are wearing all day), black or blue shorts and either trainers or plimsolls.
+Reminder; P.E. kit includes white or red plain T-shirts, black or blue shorts (or tracksuit / jogging bottoms in colder weather) and trainers.
 No jewellery should be worn for safety reasons.
-P.E. is part of the curriculum and it is important for children to have their P.E. kit on the appropriate day.
+P.E. is part of the curriculum and it is important for children to remember to come ready in their P.E. kit on the appropriate day.

 Homework: This half term, Year 6 will read nightly, reading each night for just 20 minutes is proven to impact attainment massively - it really is an important part of homework and we do ask that parents actively engage with their child's reading to help support them.
 Practise their spellings and ensure they can confidently recall times tables facts.
 In year 6 we encourage the children to be independent and responsible for the completion and handing in of their homework – this is great preparation for secondary school life.
 New spelling lists will be available on a Friday and will need to be completed by the following Thursday.
 Links for Spelling Shed and TT Rockstars are at the bottom of the page.
 Their logins are recorded in their yellow homework diaries as reminders.

 Homework diaries should be kept at home to record daily reading out of school, with a signature / comment from someone the children are reading to or with.
 I will collect the diaries each half term and award prizes for effort with home reading and using our records well.

 - Children should arrive at school between 08:55am - 09:05am at our classroom outside entrance.
 Please avoid being early to avoid queues and the risk of bubbles mixing

 - We will finish school promptly at 3:15pm - please maintain social distancing while waiting